wechuli/locallibrary/README.md

-      -Write Tests for the API(I hate doing this :) ) -Learn how to document APIs by documenting this one -Deploy to Heroku or AWS with a managed Postgred instance or consider containers
+      -Write Tests for the API(I hate doing this :) ) -Learn how to document APIs by documenting this one -Deploy to Heroku or AWS with a managed Postgred instance or consider containers -Build the React Front-end when done with the API

 Possible Improvements(Once I know how to do it)